RiderPlanet USA Motorcycle And ATV Trails

 National Forest Service OHV Travel Management Plan

 We recently received a package from the Shasta-Trinity National Forest containing several packets of info about the Motorized Travel Management Plan that has been in the works since 2005.
-It took several reads to eventually understand exactly what they were planning, and in many ways it was the typical, bloated government verbiage and complex approach to something that seems so simple in concept.
-While we respect the enormous task they are trying to undertake, we instantly felt we could do a better job of explaining what's happening in a simpler way.
-So, we will keep it simple and sum up what they are working on and planning to do, specifically on the Shasta-Trinity National Forest.
-This should help you understand the overall national plan as well.
+It took several reads to fully understand exactly what they were planning and in many ways it was the typical government verbiage and a fairly complex explanation.
+While we respect the enormous task they are trying to undertake, we felt we could help with the job of explaining what's happening.
+This an attempt to sum up what they are planning to do, specifically on the Shasta-Trinity National Forest, but this should help you understand the overall national plan as well.

-Back in 2005 the United States Forest Service created a huge project that said all routes that are open to OHV use must be documented.
-Since there are numerous National Forests across the United States and each have individual districts within, the deadline to have everything wrapped up and published is January 2010.
-This means that there will be a finalized map (Motorized Vehicle Use Map, or MVUM) showing all of the trails and roads that you are allowed to ride on – everything else will be off-limits.
+In 2005 the United States Forest Service undertook a huge project for which all routes that are open to motorized use needed to be documented.
+There are numerous National Forests across the United States and each have individual districts within, and the deadline to have everything documented and published was January 2010.
+The requirement was to include a finalized map (Motorized Vehicle Use Map, or MVUM) showing all of the trails and roads where motorized vehicles were allowed – everything else will be off-limits.

 Shasta Trinity Trails Information

-In 2005 the Shasta-Trinity National Forest completed an inventory of all the roads and trails they could find in the forest (both designated and unauthorized routes).
-They came up with 5,329 miles of roads, 87 miles of designated OHV trails, and 1,252 miles of unauthorized OHV trails, so the next step was to figure out what trails will get approved for motorized use in the future, and hence be shown on the MVUM map.
+In 2005 the Shasta-Trinity National Forest completed their inventory of all the roads and trails in the forest (both designated and unauthorized routes).
+They foundd 5,329 miles of roads, 87 miles of designated OHV trails, and 1,252 miles of unauthorized OHV trails, so the next step was to figure out which trails would get approved for motorized use in the future, and hence be shown on the MVUM map.

-Obviously there is a long and lengthy process involved, requiring input from many departments and organizations and the general public.
-According to the Forest Service, in order for a road, trail (this also applies to unauthorized routes) or open area to be considered for OHV use, it must be first added to the official National Forest Transportation System (NFTS).
+There is a lengthy process involved in determining the permitted use for each route, requiring input from various departments and organizations and from the general public.
+In order for any road or trail to be considered for OHV use, it must be first added to the official National Forest Transportation System (NFTS).
 And in order for this to happen, the Draft Environmental Impact Statement (DEIS) must approve of the trail/route and add it to the NFTS.

 The DEIS has two main purposes.
-The first purpose is to evaluate unauthorized routes and put them into the NFTS, but the second purpose is to establish what method of action is going to be taken to add trails to the forest.
-Once a route is added to the NFTS, it must then be evaluated and then approved so it can get added to the Motorized Vehicle Use Map.
+The first purpose is to evaluate previously unauthorized or newly discovered routes and put them into the NFTS, and the second is to establish what method of action is going to be taken to add trails to the forest.
+So once a route is added to the NFTS, it must then be evaluated and and approved so it can get added to the Motorized Vehicle Use Map.

-The Forest Supervisor will make the final decision on the permitted use of the trails, and the official MVUM can then be created.
+The Forest Supervisor makes the final decision on the permitted use of the trails, and the official MVUM is then created.

 Stage 1: Identify existing trails